viggo-gascou/useful-R-functions/README.md

-# useful-functions
+# useful-R-functions
-Place to store useful functions for calculating and visualising different things in R
+A collection of R functions that I found useful for calculating, visualizing all sorts of different things in R.
+Made in preparation of Applied Statistics Exam